 It normally takes 10/14 days to be made and delivered from the order date.
 These time frames can increase around the busy Christmas period.

 Yes, all of our bespoke traditional wine racks are delivered fully assembled.
-However, if your rack needs to be split (due to the large width or weight), then you will be required to connect your pre-assembled racks together.
+However, if your rack needs to be split (due to the large width or weight), then you will be required to connect your pre-assembled racks.

 This all depends on the size of your rack, the space surrounding the area where the rack will be positioned and also the access to the sited position.
 If there's limited access to the sited position, the racks will have to be made in smaller widths then re-connected once in situ.

 There is a delivery charge of £19.95 for most of the UK Mainland, this delivery charge is a flat fee whether you purchase 1 rack or more.
 Selected UK Mainland postcodes in Scotland and the Scottish Highlands will incur a surcharge, this will be quoted when placing your order.

 If you already know the measurements of the space you have for your wine rack, find out how many bottles you'll be able to store using our Bespoke Wine Rack Calculator.
 Here you can calculate just how many bottles you can store within your space as well giving you the overall cost of the racking.

 The measurement from 'wood to wood' is where the bottle will actually sit once stored within the rack.
 This is important to know if you have some large/irregular-shaped bottles you're wishing to store.